Nonimmigrant students must present documentation to the U.S. consulate regarding two principal issues:

 Evidence of SEVIS fee payment .
 In July 2004, the Department of Homeland Security issued a final rule that provides for the collection of a fee to be paid by foreign nationals applying for classification in the F-1 or F-3 visa categories for foreign students.
 Under the rule, all foreign nationals receiving a Form I-20 Certificate of Eligibility with an issuance date of September 1, 2004, or later will be subject to the SEVIS fee of $100 unless they qualify for a fee exemption.
 Individuals whose certificate of eligibility is issued prior to September 1 are not subject to the fee.
 The SEVIS fee is intended to cover the operating costs of the Student and Exchange Visitor Program, including SEVIS compliance efforts and the hiring and training of SEVIS liaison officers.
 The SEVIS fee is payable to the Department of Homeland Security through several methods.
 Foreign nationals may remit the fee by mail, using DHS Form I-901, Fee Remittance for Certain F, M and J Nonimmigrants, together with a check or money order drawn on a U.S. bank and payable in U.S currency.
 In the alternative, the fee may be paid electronically, by submitting an electronic version of Form I-901 visa on the Internet and using a credit card.
 The payment does not need to be made by the foreign national him- or her; the DHS will accept payments made by third parties, such as the foreign national's school, relatives, friends, or other interested parties.
 As a general matter payment must be remitted electronically or by mail so that it arrives at least three business days before any scheduled visa interview or, for individuals who are visa-exempt, before an application for admission at a U.S. port of entry, in order for a consular or border officer to verify that payment has been made.
 Upon payment of the fee, the DHS will generate and mail a paper receipt to be returned to each individual, regardless of the method of payment; foreign nationals can request express delivery of the receipt for an additional fee.
 Foreign nationals should be sure to bring the paper receipt to the visa interview or port of entry.
 Though in most cases the fee payment will be verified electronically through the SEVIS Consolidated Consular Database (CCD) screen by a consular, border, or adjudicating officer, the State Department has noted that verification of a fee paid less than three days before the interview may not always be available on CCD.
 Where electronic verification is not available, the paper receipt -- either received by mail from the DHS or generated from the Internet payment system -- will be the primary means of fee verification.

-Evidence of reimbursement if seeking F-1 visa for study in public secondary school.
+Evidence of reimbursement if seeking F-1 Student visa for study in public secondary school.
 As of November 30, 1996, an F-1 visa cannot be issued for study in a public secondary school unless the applicant demonstrates that he or she has reimbursed the school authority for the unsubsidized, per capita cost of education for the intended period of study.
 This payment requirement was added by IIRIRA.
 To evidence reimbursement, the student's Form I-20 must contain a brief statement with a notarized signature of the designated school official (DSO) under the "Remarks" portion of the form.
 Alternatively, the student must submit a letter (on school board letterhead) with a notarized signature of the DSO which attests that the alien has reimbursed the local public school district, system, agency, or authority for the unsubsidized, per capita cost of education for the intended period of study.
 It is the local public school system's responsibility to determine what amount constitutes the "unsubsidized per capita cost of education."
 As a general matter, consular officers and USCIS adjudicators should accept calculations, which are reasonable and realistic.
 If the estimates are unreasonably low, however, additional information may be requested from the school district.
 The State Department has cited the figure of $2,000 as a benchmark for annual tuition.
 School districts can expect estimates below this figure to be questioned.
 The student's reimbursement must be collected before the visa is issued or the change of status application is approved.

 Note regarding educational and career potential for elementary and high school students from some Asian countries.
-There is a reported increase in the number of denials of F-1 visas for potential students below the college level from some Asian countries.
+There is a reported increase in the number of denials of F-1 student visas for potential students below the college level from some Asian countries.
 The reason is that because of the rigid examination system in those countries, reentry into the educational system after any period abroad is extremely difficult.
 Admission to universities and prime employment opportunities is usually dependent on these examinations; therefore, students who have removed themselves from the system are unlikely to have access to those universities or jobs.
 Because of these circumstances, consular officers may assume that a student below the college level who seeks to undertake studies abroad has the intention to remain abroad and to sever ties with his or her home country.
 Asian students in this situation must provide an affidavit and documentation demonstrating how they intend to overcome the difficulty in reentering their own educational system and labor market after completion of studies in the United States.

 Conditions imposed by foreign governments .
 The student may be able to rely on conditions placed on the student by his or her government, usually in conjunction with government funding or leaves of absence from government jobs.
 Often, the student needs to sign a representation to his or her home government that he or she will return to the home country as a condition for receiving government funding.
 Sometimes, the student or his or her family will be required by the home government to post a bond to assure compliance with the condition.
 While these assurances are not conclusive in a consular officer's determination, they provide further evidence of the student's intention to return home, particularly when a bond will be forfeited for failure to comply.